-The Canada C3 expedition and Canada 150 as a whole provide Canadian Kindergarten to Grade 12 teachers and learners an inspiring opportunity to foster a deep(er) understanding of Canada, its diverse peoples, its coastal places, and the past, present and future of our country.
+The Canada C3 expedition and Canada 150 as a whole provide Canadian Kindergarten to Grade 12 learners an inspiring opportunity to foster a deep(er) understanding of Canada, its diverse peoples, its coastal places, and the past, present and future of our country.
 Classrooms connecting virtually in conversation with one another, led by passionate teachers or by strategic programs like Connected North is not a new idea.
 However, we want Canada C3 to inspire more teachers and classrooms across Canada to connect with one another, to engage in open dialogue and to build better relationships and understanding from north to south, east to west, coastal to interior, urban to rural and/or Indigenous to non-Indigenous.

 Get your Classroom Involved

 Teachers can join the Teachers’ Canada C3 Facebook group.
 Educators from every province and territory across Canada belong to this group!
 Here you can meet other teachers from across the country who are building, or want to build, connections between each other, their students and their communities.
 We encourage you to dialogue with teachers in parts of the country that interest you or your students and create a plan that suits you best.
 There is no one right approach to building relationships!
 Consider your learning goals, available technology infrastructure and student needs when deciding how to plan your conversations.
 Skype, Google Hangouts, Facebook Video Chat and other video-conferencing technologies can be used to connect your classroom with another.
 You can decide whether you want to converse with many other classrooms or just one.
 We are also keen to hear about your experience connecting with another classroom.
 Please take just five minutes (we promise!) to fill out our Connecting Canadian Classrooms Google Form.
 Send us a photo of your Connecting Canadian Classrooms experience at education@CanadaC3.ca and we will showcase it here!